AmrMohamad/AmrMohamad/README.md

 </div>

-### <div align="center">I'm Amr 👋, a junior iOS developer 👨‍💻 Graduated in 2020 🚀 Working IT Engineer at CSG for all computer services company in Egypt</div>
+### <div align="center">I'm Amr 👋, a junior iOS developer 👨‍💻 Graduated in 2020 🚀 ex IT Engineer at CSG for all computer services company in Egypt</div>

 - 🔭 I’m currently working on [CSG](http://compusciencegroup.com/)